Consumer

 Some companies focus on sectors or have a special expertise.
 Alchemy Worx, for example, specialises in email marketing using digital magazines (ezines).

-Seven launched a customer magazine for Sainsbury's that was tailored for different types of customer as part of the supermarket's 'Try something new today' campaign fronted by TV chef Jamie Oliver.
+Seven launched a customer magazine for Sainsbury's in 2010 that was tailored for different types of customer as part of the supermarket's 'Try something new today' campaign fronted by TV chef Jamie Oliver.
 Fresh Ideas is a quarterly sent to 1.5m Nectar card holders.
 Customers are divided into three groups by card data: those with families, those without and baby-boomers.
 The cover and 16 of the 100 editorial pages are changed for each group.

 Contract magazines globally

-Contract publishing information Back to top
+Contract publishing information

 Contract publisher founded in 1997 that specialises in travel, sport, consumer and B2B magazines.
 Magazine clients include ABTA, the travel association (Absolute's first client) and the American Society of Travel Agents.
 Also produces direct response publications for clients such as The Mail on Sunday and OK! and digital magazines.